JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 2006 Leaseholder Policy (and handbook) said nothing about a 'cascade assessment system' - it implied that leaseholders would be able to choose from options.

 @.
-The AAAP said there will be a 'range of options to enable leaseholders to stay in area, buy into new scheme etc..'
+The AAAP said that there are a 'range of options for leaseholders whose interests are being bought out'.
+(A7.4.1/A7.1.18)

 @.
-This was discussed in more detail in the Equalities Assessment conducted in conjunction with the AAAP.
+These were also referred to in the [2009 EqIA which accommpanied the AAAP](http://35percent.org/img/EqualitiesImpactAssessment.pdf), which made specific reference to the _"re-housing policy framework for leaseholders and tenants in November 2006"_.

-(the [2009 EqIA which accommpanied the AAAP](http://35percent.org/img/EqualitiesImpactAssessment.pdf)), relied upon the mitigation measures in place at the time for leaseholders- i.e. the rehousing options enshrined in the Council's [2006 rehousing policy](http://www.southwark.gov.uk/download/downloads/id/1850/executive_report) which included the like-for-like 'propery swap' for leaseholders.
-The 2006 policy and the Council's [Handbook for leaseholders](https://www.whatdotheyknow.com/request/331856/response/818864/attach/3/64145%20RedR%20Homeowner.pdf) clearly state the 'property swap' as one of the available rehousing options:
+@.
+The AAAP's EqIA therefore relied directly upon the mitigation measures in place at the time for leaseholders- i.e. the rehousing options enshrined in the Council's [Nov 2006 rehousing policy](http://www.southwark.gov.uk/download/downloads/id/1850/executive_report).

+@.
+The Nov 2006 rehousing policy included among its options for leaseholders, a like-for-like 'propery swap' for leaseholders (option D).
+This would involve a direct exchange for another council-owned property elsewhere in the borough at no financial cost to the leaseholder.

+@.
+The 2006 policy and the Council's [Handbook for leaseholders](https://www.whatdotheyknow.com/request/331856/response/818864/attach/3/64145%20RedR%20Homeowner.pdf) clearly states the 'property swap' as one of the available rehousing options:

 ![Extract from the [Leaseholders Handbook](https://www.whatdotheyknow.com/request/331856/response/818864/attach/3/64145%20RedR%20Homeowner.pdf)](http://35percent.org/img/aylesburyleaseholdershandbookoptions.png)